Save the Internet from WordPress speed abuse.

-Our rule of thumb: Google Analytics adds 100 milliseconds to the first page view of your site.
+Our rule of thumb: Google Analytics adds at least 100 milliseconds to the first page view of your site.
 That page is most critical for mobile users.
 That can be 10 percent of wasted load time.
 Whenever possible, delete Google Analytics.
 Use either a plugin counter or Cpanel or server web statistics as a substitute.

 We’re not against using Google Analytics if you need it.
 Read the data collected.
 Use it to make your site better.
 If you do that then keep Google Analytics on your site.
 If you’re never going to look at the data, speed up your site by removing this unneeded code from loading.